julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 ### The Bottom Line

-This isn’t about fluff.
-It’s about plants with teeth—plants that have shaped witchcraft and folk medicine for centuries.
-These herbs demand respect, curiosity, and a willingness to learn the hard way sometimes.
+These are plants that have shaped witchcraft and folk medicine for centuries.
+They demand respect, curiosity, and a willingness to learn the hard way sometimes.

-If you want magic, start with the plants that are real, raw, and powerful.
+If you want magic, start with one or a few of these herbs, they are truly powerful.

 ---
 ## Related Posts